hdlinhnguyen/hdlinhnguyen/README.md

 *I am looking for a PhD offer (CIFRE) or Operational research position at a company that can start from this October.*

 I am interested in decision-making processes.
+I have a background in Operational Research and Computer Science.

 I'm always open to interesting conversations and collaboration.